-Verify user legitimacy "Authorization" header.
+Verify user legitimacy If this option is selected, you will be enabling user authentication via the HTTP "Authorization" header.
 The HTTP plugin will therefore be capable of extracting the user and comparing it against the list of users authenticated on the firewall.
 When no authenticated users match, the packet will be blocked.